stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 ## Animation

-To animate the rotation we modify the render loop to generate the rotation matrix on every frame:
+To animate the rotation we modify the render loop to generate a rotation matrix on every frame:

 ```java
 final long period = 5000;